headleyra/mc/README.md

 ```

 We've assigned the name 'capify' to the first modifier; 'change' to the second; 'boom' to the third.
-Next we start the ModifyChain server, passing it the mappings:
+Next we start the ModifyChain server and pass it the mappings:

 ```elixir
 Mc.start_link(mappings: mappings)